aws/aws-app-mesh-examples/walkthroughs/howto-ingress-enhancements/README.md

 }
 }
 ```
-Both the VirtualServices are provided by a VirtualRouter which routes the traffic matching on prefix `/tell` to equal weight target VirtualNodes.
+Both the VirtualServices are provided by a VirtualRouter each which has a route each that routes the traffic matching on prefix `/tell` to target VirtualNodes.
 The spec for one of the service route is as follows:

 ```json
 {